Rugby Travel Scotland

-All prices quoted are stated in Euros unless otherwise agreed and are based on tariffs and exchange rates current and appropriate at the time of publication.
+All prices quoted are stated in Sterling unless otherwise agreed and are based on tariffs and exchange rates current and appropriate at the time of publication.
 If any of these vary the cost of the holiday may increase or decrease accordingly.
 Any such increase/decrease must be paid by or refunded to the Consumer.
 During the period of twenty days prior to departure date, the price specified in the contract shall not be increased by the Organiser.
 The circumstances in which the price may be varied shall only be to allow for changes in :

 (a) transport costs, including the cost of fuel,